Product Management

 Trade Me Product Management Process, 2005

-There are six steps in two loops.
-The work involved in the smaller “software development” loop is well understood now and well documented elsewhere,2 so let’s focus on the larger “product management” loop, and pick it up at the point where we are ready to deploy a new feature out into the wild…
+Most software development teams now use some variation of an Agile process.2 While we didn’t have that terminology back then, we did use many of the same practices in the smaller loop.
+So let’s focus on the larger “product management” loop, and pick it up at the point where we are ready to deploy a new feature out into the wild…

 Release

 The first and most important thing about any product release is it’s not an end point.
 It’s just another link in an infinite loop.
-When we think we’re done, that’s the beginning.3
+I like to have in mind a slot car set.
+The track is endless – the start is also the finish.
+When we think we’re done, that’s the beginning of the next lap.3

 Our challenge is not to navigate flawlessly once around this loop, but to navigate our way around as many times as we can, getting a little bit better each time.